jvirtanen/tagline/documentation/handbook.md

     new FixFieldListDecoder());
 ```

+If a received BodyLength(9) value exceeds the limit, `InboundFixMessageDecoder`
-Message reception is effectively lost after receiving a BodyLength(9) value
+throws a `TooLongFixMessageException`.
+Message reception is effectively lost at
-that exceeds the limit.
-You should close the channel either immediately or
+this point, and you should close the channel either immediately or right after
-right after sending a message indicating the error.
+sending a message indicating the error.

 Close the channel when receiving a BodyLength(9) value that exceeds the limit:
 ```java